Moonzel/Godot-PerfBullets/README.md

  - `basic_setup`: This example shows the most basic implementation of the Spawner, use this as a basis to start new patterns.
  - `basic_setup_with_PatternManager`: The same as the previous example but with the addition of PatternManager.
  - `node_hierarchy`: This example shows how Spawners will work no matter who they are a child of, and can even remain stationary with a moving parent (see moveWithParent).
+ - `moving_with_enemy`: This example demonstrates how the bullets can move independently of their parent, and how a sample enemy would function.
+It shows the player shooting the enemy, and logging collisions.

 ## Full Documentation